AlfrescoArchive/alfresco-anaxes-shipyard/examples/hello-world/README.md

 - A running Kubernetes cluster (this can be [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) or a cluster on [AWS](https://aws.amazon.com/blogs/compute/kubernetes-clusters-aws-kops/))
 - [Helm](https://github.com/kubernetes/helm/blob/master/docs/install.md) client is installed locally and deployed to your cluster
-- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is insallted and configured for your cluster
+- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is installed and configured for your cluster

 ## How to Deploy